 A study of the role of Congress in the American System.

 5133.
 Public Administration

-Examination of the basic principles involved in the administration and execution of etary procedures, and the politics of administration.
+Examination of the basic principles involved in the administration and execution of public policy.
+Includes such topics as organizational theory, personnel management, budgetary procedures, and the politics of administration.